-This hanging globe planter can be easily made with sphagnum moss, dollar store containers, and your favorite annual flowers.
+This hanging globe planter can be easily made with sphagnum moss, dollar store hanging basket containers, and your favorite annual flowers.

-For this hanging globe planter start by removing the hanging chains (save one for later), and add a piece of plastic in the bottom.
+For this project start by removing the hanging chains (save one for later), and add a piece of plastic in the bottom.

 Next add in some of the flowers.
 These are white begonias from a 6-pack.
 They will fill out and look nice and compact as they grow.
 Another good choice here would be alyssum.